History of The Cathedral of Saint John the Divine

 The shaky landmark status

-At 120 years old and unfinished, Cathedral of Saint John the Divine is the world’s largest cathedral and a global landmark.
+At 120 years old and unfinished, the Cathedral of Saint John the Divine is the world’s largest cathedral and a global landmark.

 Naming Gotham Book Review